achyuthcodes30/Container.py/docs/dockerwriteup.md

 A `Type-2 hypervisor` or `Hosted hypervisor` is generally less performant as the hypervisor relies on a host operating system layer.
 When an application or the guest OS in the VM issues a system call or requests access to a physical resource, the hypervisor intercepts these requests.
 The hypervisor communicates with the host OS to manage the sharing and allocation of physical resources among VMs.
 These are commonly used for development, testing, and desktop virtualization scenarios where optimal performance is not a primary concern.
 Examples include Oracle VirtualBox and VMWare Workstation.

 Let us go ahead and try out a VM for ourselves.
 Visit the [Docker Playground](https://labs.play-with-docker.com/), login and click on the `Start` option.
-Once your session is ready add a new instance and you will have your very own Alpine Linux Virtual Machine to play around with (it also has a Docker set up).
+Once your session is ready add a new instance and you will have your very own Linux Virtual Machine to play around with (it also has a Docker set up).

 ![Virtualisation Architecture](https://i.ibb.co/CKKtG7w/image.png)